-SANFORD J. LEWIS is an attorney with over 30 years of experience in public policy related issues, including environmental law, securities law and public policy campaigns.
-He is a leading national expert on corporate duties of disclosure of environmental and social issues in securities filings.
+SANFORD J. LEWIS is an attorney with over 40 years of experience in public policy related issues, including environmental law, securities law and public policy campaigns.
+He is the director of the Shareholder Rights Group and a leading national expert on shareholder proposals and corporate duties of disclosure of environmental and social issues in securities filings.

 Previously he was the founder and director of the Good Neighbor Project for Sustainable Industries, a project of the nonprofit Tides Center and a part time instructor of Environmental Law in graduate programs at Tufts University and U.C.L.A.
 The Good Neighbor Project involved community-based negotiations with corporations on environmental and economic issues, as embodied in Good Neighbor Agreements and Corporate-Community Compacts.
 He is the author of the Good Neighbor Handbook: A Community-based Strategy for Sustainable Industry.
 The Good Neighbor Project (GNP) helped neighbors and workers to negotiate for clean, stable and fair local industries.